|

 Graham and Zoe for venturing

-out in N3157 Perfect Kiss (and then baffling her owner by assuring him
+out in N3157 Perfect Kiss (and n baffling her owner by assuring him

-that the underwater lines/ free board/ aft wave etc are very similar to
+that underwater lines/ free board/ aft wave etc are very similar to

-Dead Cat Bounce and the addition of wings to the rudder would ensure a
+Dead Cat Bounce and addition of wings to rudder would ensure a

 Burton win next year!- Paul

-Turner for supplying four of the seventeen boats –
+Turner for supplying four of seventeen boats –

 Mike Haynes for doing a